9.1. Diversion

 Different Diversion Points in the System

-Diversion can also be something more formal, for instance, from a judge prior to a judgment, in lieu of a judgment, or as a condition of a judgment.
+Diversion can also be something more formal, for instance, from a judge before a judgment, instead of a judgment, or as a condition of a judgment.
 A formal diversion process can start.
 An example of this could be where a judge could sentence someone to a sanction.
-In lieu of that sanction, the judge offers a person the chance to complete a diversion program, effectively nullifying the judgment upon successful completion.
+Instead of that sanction, the judge offers a person the chance to complete a diversion program, effectively nullifying the judgment upon successful completion.

 It is difficult to know the exact amount of diversions that occur in the United States, across the variety of places where diversion can occur.
 However, it is estimated that millions of diversions happen each year.
 This could be saving the courts or corrections systems hundreds of millions of dollars.